openlibhums/janeway/README.md

 Docker is compatible with multiple architectures and Operating systems, if you need help installing docker, have a look at the [docker documentation](https://docs.docker.com/install/).

 Simarly to the native installation, Janeway can be installed in a docker environment by running ``make install`` and following the installation steps described [above](https://github.com/BirkbeckCTP/janeway/wiki/Installation).
 As a result, a database volume will be populated under janeway/db/postgres-data
-Once installation is completed, just type ``make`` to run janeway with a postgres backend (default behaviour).
+Once installation is completed, just type ``make janeway`` to run janeway with a postgres backend (default behaviour).

 If a change to the dependencies for Janeway is required, the Janeway container can be re-created with ``make rebuild``.
 The database volume will be preserved.

 In order to run a different RDBMS, the environment variable ``DB_VENDOR`` can be set to one of ``postgres``, ``mysql`` or ``sqlite``. e.g: ``DB_VENDOR=mysql make install && make``

-Uninstalling Janeway is as simple as running ``make uninstall`` which will delete all related containers as well as wipe the database volume.
+Uninstalling Janeway is as simple as running ``make uninstall`` which will delete all docker related containers as well as wipe the database volume.

 # Janeway design principles
 1. No code should appear to work "by magic".
 Readability is key.